nathanworden/JS225-Object-Oriented-JavaScript/Study Guide for 225 Assessment Part 1.md

 #### Garbage collection

+- Values that are no longer accessible from anywhere in the code are eligible for **garbage collection** which frees up the memory that they used for reuse by other parts of the program.
 - In JavaScript, values are allocated memory when it is created and, it is eventually, "automatically" freed up when it is not in use.
 This process of "automatically" freeing memory up is called **garbage collection**.
 As developers, we don't often have to worry about managing memory, though we sometimes need to concern ourserlves with how much memory we use.
 - When there are no variables, objects, or closures that maintain a reference to the object or value, JavaScript marks the memory as eligible for Garbage Collection.
 As long as the object or value remains accessible, JavaScript can't and won't garbage collect it.
 - You may sometime shear it said that garbage collection occurs when a variable goes out of scope.
 That's wrong; a variable can go out of scope but references to the object or value that it references may still exist elsewhere.
 Of course, if the variable is the sole remaining reference to the object or value, then it does become eligible for garbage collection.